unnecessarylibraries/ImDragonsAPI/README.md

 | ---------- | ------------ | ------- | ------|
 | Javascript | ImDragons.JS | v1.0.2  | [Click Here](https://github.com/RobbiDev/imagine-dragons.js)|

-Want to help epxand our supported libraries?
+Want to help expand our supported libraries?
 Don't be afraid to develop your own library, or contribute to existing libraries.
 Look at our contributing policy to learn more about adding your own additions!

 # Links
 - [Github](https://github.com/unnecessarylibraries)